rossetti/KSLBook/docs/06-Chapter6.md

 The `Signal` class uses an instance of the `HoldQueue` class to hold entities until they are notified to move via the index of their rank in the queue.
 If you want the first entity to be signaled, then you call `signal(0).` The entity is notified that its suspension is over and it removes itself from the hold queue.
 Thus, contrary to the `HoldQueue` class the user does not have to remove and resume the corresponding entity.

 Here is some example code.
-Notice that the code subclasses from `ProcessModel.` All implementations that use the process modeling constructs must subclass from `ProcessModel.`  Then, the instance of the `Signal` is created.
-An inner class implements and entity that uses the signal.
+Notice that the code subclasses from the `ProcessModel` class.
+All implementations that use the process modeling constructs must subclass from the `ProcessModel` class.
+Then, the instance of the `Signal` class is created.
+An inner class implements the process description and represents the entity's process that uses the signal.
 In the process, the entity immediately waits for the signal.
 After the signal, the entity has a simple delay and then the process ends.

 ***
 ::: {.example #ch6ex4 name="Illustrating how to Hold and Signal Entities"}